Automatically collected events

 This event is not triggered when a user downloads the app onto a device, but instead when he or she first uses it.
 To see raw download numbers, look in Google Play Developer Console or in iTunesConnect.

 This event is triggered only by versions of your app that include the Firebase SDK.
-Note: paid app-purchase revenue, subscription renewal revenue (Android only), and refunds are not automatically tracked.
+Note: paid app-purchase revenue, subscription revenue (Android only), and refunds are not automatically tracked.
 Your reported revenue may differ from the values you see in the Google Play Developer Console.
-Events which are flagged as being invalid or sandbox (test) are ignored.
+Events that are flagged as being invalid or as sandbox (test) are ignored.
+Only iOS events are flagged as sandbox.
+Learn more about testing Google Play billing.

 |user_engagement||periodically, while the app is in the foreground.|